certifaction/cli/README.md

 >POST /request/create
 >```
 >#### Description
->Return a signature request URL from a Digital Twin document.
-The URL can be shared with other people to sign a document.
-The document must be a digital original document and will return an error otherwise.
+>Create a document signature URL for the person with the given email address and name.
+>The signature request URL can either be sent to the user mailbox or returned by this
+>command.
+If the request URL is sent by email, then it is not returned by the command.
+>If the input parameter is omitted, then the command will take its input from stdin.
+>Returns to stdout the URL to be handed to the signer if the URL is not sent by email
+>otherwise return nothing.
+Document have to be already registered otherwise it will
+>return an error.
 >#### Authenticated
 >Yes
 >#### Header
 >None
 >#### Query parameters
 >```
->name=<string>:    full name of signer
+>name=<string>:    Full name of the signer
->email=<string>:   email address of signer
+>email=<string>:   Email address of the signer
->send-email=true:  when this flag is enabled API will send signing request to the user.
+>send-email=true:  When this flag is enabled the API will send a signing request to the user
 >```
 >#### Response
 >```